Bill Friel

-William Edward Friel (April 1, 1876 – December 24, 1959) was an American professional baseball player.
-He played three seasons in Major League Baseball, as a second baseman, third baseman and outfielder.
+William Edward Friel (April 1, 1876 – December 24, 1959) was an American professional baseball player who played for seventeen seasons, including three in the major leagues, spending time at every position on the field.
+His brother was Pat Friel, who played in the major leagues for two years in the American Association.

 Friel began his career in the minor leagues in 1895.
 In 1901, he played for the Milwaukee Brewers, and remained with the franchise in 1902-03 after it moved to St. Louis and became the Browns.
 He continued playing in the minor leagues until 1912, becoming the player-manager of the Columbus Senators of the American Association in 1910.
 He managed in the minor leagues for several more years afterwards.

 From 1923-1932 he served as the Business Manager for the St. Louis Browns.